Arpita577-byte/Task-Project-Manager/README.md

 - Responsive and modern Swing UI
 - Persistent data storage (JSON)
 - Clean separation of UI and business logic
+- Claer usage of java showcased in the project.

 ---